For public speaking requests, or if you're interested in collabing - contact email@example.com

-If you're interested in having Vanishing Seattle speak at an event or group, hit us up at vanishingseattle(at)gmail(dot)com.
+If you're interested in having Vanishing Seattle speak/collab for an event, project, class or group, hit us up at vanishingseattle(at)gmail(dot)com.

 Women's Century Club.
 October 2020.